 28 September 2020

-Sherman & Sterling and Bennett Jones have helped an Argentina-headquartered power plant producer enter a restructuring deal with an ad hoc group of noteholders, to be implemented under the Canada Business Corporations Act.
+Sherman & Sterling and Bennett Jones have helped an Argentina-headquartered power plant producer enter a deal with an ad hoc group of noteholders, to be implemented under the Canada Business Corporations Act.

 24 September 2020